Living and Studying

 Accommodation and public transport

 All students coming to pursue their studies in Estonia are responsible for arranging their own housing.
-Since it can be difficult at times to find suitable accommodation, EKA can provide guidance on where to get started.
+Since it can be difficult at times to find suitable accommodation, we can provide guidance on where to get started.

 If you are unable to secure a spot at Muusa Majutus or would like to look for private housing, you should start your search on real estate websites, such as KV.EECity24.eeRendin.eeKinnisvara24 and Uusmaa.
 If you are interested in renting a room or finding roommates, you can try using Facebook Groups, such as “Expats Tallinn/Estonia” and “International students of EKA”.

-EKA is located in the city centre, on the border of Kalamaja and Old Town.
-While the location is great, it is also the most expensive district in Tallinn, so you may want to consider other districts too.
-Tallinn is relatively small and has a good public transportation system which makes it easy to get around.
-Our city has a network of buses, trolleys and trams that operate daily from 6:00 to 23:00 and you can find the timetables here.
-Ticket prices and information on how to purchase tickets can be found here.
 It is also worth mentioning that EU citizens will be able to use public transport free of charge after obtaining their right of residence and ID card.
 Non-EU citizens will also be able to use public transport free of charge after obtaining their TRP card and registering their place of residence at the population register.
-In order to have free access to public transport you will need to personalise your student card or smartcard.
+Please note that you will also need to personalise your student card or smartcard to have access to free public transport.

 NB!
 Non-EU citizens will only be able to register their place of residence at the population register after obtaining a TRP.